Pakistan–United States skirmishes: Standoff of 15 September 2008

-Lowara Mandi incident
+Lowara Madi incident

 On 21 September 2008 at 10 pm local time, in the Ghulam Khan district of North Waziristan Pakistani soldiers fired on two American helicopter gunships, that entered Pakistani airspace, with 12.7 mm heavy machine guns.
 The helicopters stopped and hovered for a while, before returning over the border to Afghanistan without retaliation.
 It is unknown if any of the helicopters sustained any damage in this first incident.

 Thirty minutes later, two gunships attempted to cross the border again at the same place.
 Pakistani regular and Frontier Corps troops fired warning shots into the air and away from the helicopters, causing the helicopters to turn back without attacking any targets in Pakistan.

 Tanai incident

 On 25 September 2008 Pakistani troops fired on two American OH-58 Kiowa reconnaissance helicopters; U.S. ground troops, who the helicopters were supporting, returned fire.
 No one was injured on either side and the helicopters were undamaged.
 American and NATO officials asserted that the helicopters were flying within Afghan territory to protect an armed patrol.
 Pakistani officials declared that the helicopters were inside Pakistani territory and were fired upon by "flares" as a warning.